Grab Your Bug Out Bag and Go

 Protein bars can sustain you during your three days, but you may want to mix up your diet a bit.
 Bring a can opener, so you can bring canned tuna and other canned foods with you.
 You’ll want to pack water bottles and/or camelbacks in your bug out bag as well.
 Bring a spork, so you’re not forced to eat your canned foods with your hand.

 If you survive the event, then you’re among the lucky ones.
 Don’t push your luck by neglecting to pack a first aid kit in your bug out bag.
 Your kit should include any prescription medicine, as well as bug spray.

 Pack a solar crank radio, batteries, and a solar USB port to charge your devices.
 Depending on the type of SHTF event you’re escaping, you may or may not be able to use your standard phone.
 It’s best to pack one, though some more costly bug out bags include satellite phones.
 Whistles and signalling flares should not be forgotten.

 We can’t be sure who will survive The Event, so you should consider defense when packing your bug out bag.
 I suggest a handgun, ammunition, and pepper spray.
 Larger firearms are impractical for three days on the road, but I don’t discourage your packing anything that makes you feel more secure.
 Hunting rifles are better kept in your bunker or other secure location.

-You’ll note that I haven’t included every item you think should be packed in a bug out bag.
+You’ll note that I haven’t included every item you think should be packed.
 While binoculars and fishing gear may be helpful, we should be focused on traveling to our long term shelter.
 Your bunker is meant to store what you need to hunt game when it’s safe to do so.